Date of Degree

 Copyright 2013 Anna Elise Charles

 Charles, Anna Elise.
 "Artistic Development Among Young Children: Evaluating Identity, Confidence, and Ability in the Saturday Morning Art Workshops."
-Master's thesis, University of Iowa, 2013.
+MA (Master of Arts) thesis, University of Iowa, 2013.